revolist/revogrid-docs/gantt/erp-gantt.md

 - baseline-versus-current delivery analysis;
 - filters and views for a plant, department, portfolio, or order.

-RevoGantt adds scheduling to a virtualized, editable grid foundation.
+RevoGrid Gantt adds scheduling to a virtualized, editable grid foundation.
 ERP teams can keep domain columns and product actions in the task table, giving planners one place to understand the commitment, the work behind it, and what needs attention next.

 ## Integration boundaries to validate